polartron/midnight/index.md

 ---
 layout: default
 ---
 In 2005 I hosted a custom 24/7 Counter-Strike server.
-Since then, I’ve modded, mapped, scripted, tinkered, programmed and released some games for most platforms.
-I have over 11 years of game studio experience, multiple released projects and a broad range of game development knowledge.
+Since then, I’ve modded, mapped, scripted, tinkered, programmed and released games for most platforms.
+I have over 11 years of game studio experience, multiple released projects and a broad range of development skills.
+I like to game-jam and do little fun experiments.

 Here are some of my highlights:

 * Won a BAFTA award for my first released game.
-* Understands code performance, architecture and scalable code but understands when to be pragmatic.
+* Understands code performance, architecture and scalable code.
 * Understands and have developed high performance rollback netcode for multiplayer games.
-* Have taught two semesters of introduction to Unity with C# and held multiple talks and workshops.
+* Have taught two semesters of introduction to Unity with C# and held multiple talks and workshops on different subjects.
 * Enjoys focusing on core game design to drive player engagement and increase player retention.
 Makes tangible high concept documents out of game ideas.
 * Experience running playtests and QA testing through livestreams.
 * Experience porting to consoles and mobile devices.